GlacioHack/xdem/doc/source/vertical_ref.md

 dem.vcrs
 ```

-The operation updates the DEM array in-place, shifting each pixel by the transformation at their coordinates:
+The operation updates the DEM array **in-place**, shifting each pixel by the transformation at their coordinates:

 ```{code-cell} ipython3
 import numpy as np